Save the date: Tuesday May 9, 2023

 11:00 – 12:00

-4 Parallel Sessions:
+Parallel Sessions:

-AI/Machine Learning for FinTech
+AI/Machine Learning Applications

 The need to adapt to newer technologies and cater to a wide customer base with customized needs has become the need of the hour, with companies constantly innovating.
 Successful companies have used AI-ML to design products suiting their customer’s evolving needs.
 Over the recent years, machine learning has had a major impact in the finance lending sector by allowing for more accurate and faster decision-making through analysis of consumer data, usage trends, and patterns.